catchygit/Yi/README.md

 # Quick start

 Getting up and running with Yi models is simple with multiple choices available.

-### Choose your path

 Select one of the following paths to begin your journey with Yi!

  ![Quick start - Choose your path](https://github.com/01-ai/Yi/blob/main/assets/img/quick_start_path.png?raw=true)